Eleven Great Books Are Available Here:

 If we’re bored, we see with eyes that are listless and dull; if we’re angry, we see things to be angry about; if we’re envious, we see what fuels feelings of envy.
-We’re unconsciously interested in “seeing” how we are allegedly being deprived, refused, belittled, or opposed in some manner.
+We’re unconsciously interested in “seeing” how we are allegedly being deprived, refused, belittled, helpless, or opposed in some manner.
 We can be especially willing to “see” others as if they are seeing us in a negative light.
 This book offers a therapeutic approach that attacks the root causes of negative and self-defeating beliefs.

 Though we might be smart and well-educated, often all we encounter when we look inward is a fuzzy obscure uncertainty.
 This book, consisting of blog posts organized under seven themes, explains the deeper dynamics at the heart of emotional and behavioral difficulties.